- Who needs to submit English proficiency test scores?

 What support is offered to international students on campus?

-Do I need to complete the six-semester foreign language requirement at Tufts?
+Do I need to complete the language and culture requirement at Tufts?

 Can international students have jobs, internships, or get involved in research?